hazelcast/hazelcast-commandline-client/README.md

 ### Windows

 We provide an installer for Windows 10 and up.
-The installer can install CLC for either system-wide or just for the user.
+The installer can install CLC either system-wide or just for the user.
 It adds the `clc` binary automatically to the `$PATH`, so it can be run in any terminal without additional settings.

 Check out our [Releases](https://github.com/hazelcast/hazelcast-commandline-client/releases/latest) page for the download.